gnss-sdr/geniuss-place/_posts/2017-06-23-testing-software-receiver.md

 $ git checkout next
 $ cmake ..
 $ make
+$ make check  # THIS STEP IS OPTIONAL.
+It builds and runs a subset of tests.
 ```

 this process will end up generating some executables at the `gnss-sdr/install` folder.
 Among them, a test program called `run_tests`.
 This executable gathers all the available GNSS-SDR's unit tests.
 It can be run by doing: